FBI: Crime down in Palm Beach County & Treasure Coast

 "When you look at the index crimes, the violent crime rate, you're looking at aggravated assault, rape, robbery and homicide," Piquero said.
 "But you can still have variability and increases in some of those that are masked by drops in other ones, and so when you look at those rates, a lot goes into those rates."

-In Palm Beach County in 2020, there were drops in rape, robberies and burglaries but homicides were basically level.
+In Palm Beach County in 2020, there were drops in rape, robberies and burglaries but homicides were basically level at 89, according to FDLE data.

 However, Piquero said when compared to many large metropolitan areas in the U.S., areas of South Florida are relatively safer.